Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Hadron Resonance Gas

 \subsection{Anatomy of the magnetic susceptibility}

-In order to better understand the HRG results, in Fig.~\ref{fig:chiBindv} we show the contributions from the dominating hadron species plotted as functions of $T$.
-The numbers in parenthesis next to the label of each curve denote a factor by which the given result is multiplied, which is $10^2$ for the pion and $10^3$ for the other hadrons.
+In order to better understand the HRG results, in Fig.~\ref{fig:chiBindv} we show the contributions from the dominating hadron species plotted as functions of $T$ including their anomalous magnetic moment $\kappa$.
+The numbers in parentheses next to the label of each curve denote a factor by which the given result is multiplied, which is $10^2$ for the pion and $10^3$ for the other hadrons.
 The result for each curve includes the corresponding anti-particles, as well as the spin and isospin (charge) degeneracy.

 The magnitude of $\chi_B$ for each hadron species, naturally, grows with the increasing temperature for both the paramagnetic and diamagnetic cases.
-It is controlled by the mass of the hadron through the occupation number via the formulas from Sec.~\ref{s:HRG_magsusc} and Appendix~\ref{s:chiB_derv}), which at large masses are damped as $e^{-M/T}$.
+It is controlled by the mass of the hadron through the occupation number via the formulas from Sec.~\ref{s:HRG_magsusc} and Appendix~\ref{s:chiB_derv}), which at large masses are damped approximately as $\sim e^{-M/T}$.
 Thus, at lower values of $T$ higher mass hadrons are strongly suppressed and one is left with the leading diamagnetic contribution of the pion.
 As $T$ increases, the kaons join the diamagnetic contribution.
-As a result, at temperature range $135~\text{MeV}<T<165~\text{MeV}$, the nature of HRG remains diamagnetic.
-At higher values of $T$ other states appear, bringing in paramagnetic contributions, mostly from the numerous baryonic states of higher mass~\cite{Broniowski:2004yh}, which actually at large $T\sim 170~{\rm MeV} >T_c$ (well outside of the expected validity of HRG) prevail over the diamagnetic terms.
+As a result, at temperature range $T<165~{\rm MeV}$, the nature of HRG remains diamagnetic.
+At higher values of $T$ other states appear, bringing in paramagnetic contributions, mostly from the numerous baryonic states of higher mass~\cite{Broniowski:2004yh}, which actually at large $T\approx 170~{\rm MeV} >T_c$ (well outside the expected validity of HRG) prevail over the diamagnetic terms.